open5e/open5e/source/combat/mounted-combat.rst

 Controlling a Mount
 ~~~~~~~~~~~~~~~~~~~

-While you’re mounted, you have two options.
+While you're mounted, you have two options.
 You can either control the
 mount or allow it to act independently.
 Intelligent creatures, such as
 dragons, act independently.